 - No hair cuts within 2 weeks before the shoot!

-- If you have little kids, bring an extra outfit in case the first one gets soiled!
+- If you have very little kids, bring an backup outfit in case the first one gets soiled!

 Below are a few color palettes I found on Pinterest for inspiration...